 Students who score above these cutoffs on the placement exams and who wish to continue their study of the language at NYU rather than exempt from the Core requirement should consult the score and placement results of their online exam and/or consult directly with the language departments or visit their websites.

 VI.
-For languages offered through our agreement with Columbia University, please click on "Columbia Language Exchange" at the top right of this page.
+For languages offered through our agreements with Columbia University and Lehman College, please click on "Language Exchange Programs" at the top right of this page.